- Rio South Texas

 Updated: July 17, 2012

 The Rio Grande Valley, now doing business as Rio South Texas, offers many choices for retailers.
-Rio South Texas includes the counties of Hidalgo, Cameron, Starr & Willacy and cities such as Alamo, Edinburg, Harlingen, McAllen, Mercedes, Mission, Port Isabel, San Benito, San Juan, and South Padre Island.
+Rio South Texas includes the counties of Hidalgo, Cameron, Starr & Willacy and cities such as Alamo, Brownsville, Edinburg, Harlingen, Hidalgo, McAllen, Primera and Rio Grande City.

 Figure 1 illustrates the retail trends on the US side of Rio South Texas within these two MSA’s.
 Looking closely at this retail sales data, it is important to note that sales in 2010 were essentially the same as 2006.
 Considering the global and national economic challenges of the past several years, this is a very good sign for the region.